Let's make koblihy, fluffy Czech donuts filled with jam! These are absolutely delicious and always disappear fast.

 - Fry the koblihy for a minute and a half on each side.
 Cut the first sample donut open to ensure no raw dough is left inside.

-- STORAGE: Koblihy will keep for about two days at room temperature or five days in the fridge.
-If you have any leftovers, it's best to cover them with a glass or plastic lid to prevent them from drying out.
+- STORAGE: Koblihy will stay fresh for about two days at room temperature or up to five days in the refrigerator.
+If you have any leftovers, cover them with a glass or plastic lid to prevent them from drying out.

 Lucie